Sabryr/hpc-intro/_episodes/13-scheduler.md

 > ## Job environment variables
 >
-> When SLURM runs a job, it sets a number of environment variables for the job.
+> When {{ site.workshop_scheduler }} runs a job, it sets a number of environment variables for the job.
 One of these will
 > let us check our work from the last problem.
 The `SLURM_CPUS_PER_TASK` variable is set to the
 > number of CPUs we requested with `-c`.
 Using the `SLURM_CPUS_PER_TASK` variable, modify your job
 > so that it prints how many CPUs have been allocated.